Vinu2111/Capstone_Project_Wipro/README.md

-🏦 Banking Microservices Application
+🏦 Capstone Project - Banking Microservices (Wipro)

-A complete Banking Microservices Project built with Spring Boot 3, Java 17, MySQL, Kafka, Angular 17, and a microservices architecture.
+A complete Banking Microservices Project built with Spring Boot 3, Java 17, MySQL, Kafka, Angular 17, and a microservices architecture as part of the Wipro Capstone Project.

 🚀 Features

-Config Server for centralized configuration
+Centralized Config Server

 Eureka Server for service discovery